I love watching my students work together on a common goal - especially when that goal is producing the best work they can.

 I've done these types of activities in both language and math, and a variation of this activity is included in my Building Better Responses resources.

 Earlier this year I created my first Stick-It Together Resource - a collaborative activity for reader responses.

 Soon after, I began to get requests for a similar resource for math.
 So here it is ... my Stick-It Together for Collaborative Problem-Solving.
 The resources are specifically geared to the common core standards - with one question for every single standard.
-(I have completed 4th, 5th and 6th grade resources already.
-Working on other grades is next on my list).
+I have created these math problem-solving resources for 3rd - 6th grade.

 Each page contains a problem geared to a specific standard, an "I can ..." learning goal, problem-solving success criteria, space for students' individual sticky notes, and a space for the students to build their best collaborative answer.